 With Ovia, you can track the different food groups you eat to ensure that your getting all the nutritional value that you and Baby need, as well as your water intake, and your prenatal vitamin regimen.
 Tracking your nutritional intake with Ovia can help us let you know when you should make an adjustment in your diet in order to better promote Baby’s healthy growth and development, or if a change may help relieve some of your symptoms.

-Getting all of the vitamins and minerals you need to keep you comfortable and healthy, and Baby developing as he should be, can be a tough job, but it’s very possible, and very important to do so.
+Getting all of the vitamins and minerals you need to keep you comfortable and healthy, and Baby developing as they should be, can be a tough job, but it’s very possible, and very important to do so.
 Tracking what you eat can help you best understand how your nutrition affects your pregnancy, and your baby, and ensure that the two of you are doing as well as possible.

 - “Nutrition During Pregnancy: FAQ001.”
 ACOG.
 American College of Obstetricians and Gynecologists, 4/15/2015.
 Web.